Planning for VA Aid & Attendance Eligibility

 If younger than 65, the veteran must be totally disabled.
 If age 65 and older, there is no requirement for disability.
 There is no disability requirement for a single surviving spouse.

-Roughly 1/3 of people over the age of 65 in this country have a potential to receive a benefit.
+Roughly one-third of people over age 65 in this country havethe potential to receive a benefit.
 Only 5%, however, of potentially eligible veterans are actually receiving benefits.

-We provide Veterans Affair Aid services to the following cities/municipalities and the surrounding communities in South Florida.
+We provide VA Aid services to the following cities/municipalities and the surrounding communities in South Florida.

 - Elder Law